learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/C#.md

 LINQ stands for Language Integrated Queries.
 This is a language feature that allows for natively querying a data source from within the C# language.
 C# can convert these queries into SQL, REST API requests, or even other C# code depending on the data source being queried.
 This massively simplifies the process of fetching data from external sources, and provides a unified, source-agnostic interface when bringing any kind of external data into the application.

-The LINQ documentation page provides the following example querying an in-memory array, but the process and syntax is identical regardless of the source of the data being queried.
+The LINQ documentation page provides the following examples querying an in-memory array, and then querying a file database, but the process and syntax is identical regardless of the source of the data being queried.

 ```csharp
 // Specify the data source